jstasiak/rmit_simulink_f28335/README.md

 Interrupt list
 --------------

-Interrupt list for F28335 eZdsp can be found in section _Table 6-4.
-PIE MUXed Peripheral Interrupt Vector Table_ in the _TMS320x2833x, 2823x System Control and Interrupts_ document.
+Interrupt list for F28335 eZdsp can be found in _Table 6-4._ in [1].
 Interrupt INTX.Y corresponds to _CPU Interrupt Number: X_ and _PIE Interrupt Number: Y_.

 Note
 -------